eladrich/pixel2style2pixel/README.md

 If you use this code for your research, please cite our paper <a href="https://arxiv.org/abs/2008.00951">Encoding in Style: a StyleGAN Encoder for Image-to-Image Translation</a>:

 ```
-@article{richardson2020encoding,
-  title={Encoding in Style: a StyleGAN Encoder for Image-to-Image Translation},
+@InProceedings{richardson2021encoding,
-  author={Richardson, Elad and Alaluf, Yuval and Patashnik, Or and Nitzan, Yotam and Azar, Yaniv and Shapiro, Stav and Cohen-Or, Daniel},
+      author = {Richardson, Elad and Alaluf, Yuval and Patashnik, Or and Nitzan, Yotam and Azar, Yaniv and Shapiro, Stav and Cohen-Or, Daniel},
-  journal={arXiv preprint arXiv:2008.00951},
-  year={2020}
+      title = {Encoding in Style: a StyleGAN Encoder for Image-to-Image Translation},
+      booktitle = {IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+      month = {June},
+      year = {2021}
 }
 ```